 Warning signs of suicide

 Suicide Prevention Month is in September of each year.
-Suicide Prevention Week s the Monday through Sunday surrounding World Suicide Prevention Day (held September 10), which in 2018 it will be held September 9-15, 2018.
+Suicide Prevention Week s the Monday through Sunday surrounding World Suicide Prevention Day (held September 10).
+In 2020, it will be held on September 6-12, 2020.

 In June of 2018, the deaths by suicide of two high-profile celebrities garnered substantial attention.
 Within days of each other, fashion designer Kate Spade and television host and author Anthony Bourdain took their own lives.